-If your child's name is placed on the ICU List:
+If your child's name is placed on the ICU:

-- You will immediately receive a text and/or an email message informing you of the missing work. - Your child will need to make arrangements with their teacher to complete the missing work.
+- You will immediately receive a text, phone call, and/or an email message informing you of the missing work.
+Of the failing grade. - Your child will need to make arrangements with their teacher to complete the missing work.
 The following options are available to all students: - Morning ICU (M-F) from 7:30-8:05 - After School- (M, T, and Th) from 3:20-3:55 (in-town bussing available) - Lunch time ICU (M-F) and Intervention Class (M-F)

-Additional work sessions may be offered on Saturdays, school vacation days, and during specially planned "Blitz" days.
+Additional work sessions may be offered on Saturdays, school vacation days, and during specially planned "Blitz" activities.

-- Your child will be removed from the ICU list when quality work is complete. - Final Grades will be calculated two weeks after the quarter ends and any work not completed at this time will be considered missing and calculated as such. - Students in extra-curricular activities will not be allowed to miss school for those activities if they have two or more missing assignments on the ICU list 24 hours before the event or if they have one or more assignment that has been on the ICU list for more than two school days.
+- Your child will be removed from the ICU failing list when quality work is complete. - Final Grades will be calculated two weeks after the quarter ends and any work not completed at this time will be considered missing and calculated as such. - Students in activities will not be allowed to miss school for those activities if they have two or more missing assignments on the ICU list 24 hours before the event or if they have one or more assignment that has been on the ICU list for more than two school days. - 8th Grade will follow the Huron Middle School ICU Policy for the first semester of the school year.
+The second semester, students will transition to the high school grading policy.
+Students failing or have two or more assignments or one assignment for more than 24 hours, on the ICU List will not be excused to miss school to attend extracurricular activities or events.
+All work must be submitted to teacher 90 minutes prior to check